acpopescu/tum_simulator/README.md

 tum_simulator on Kinetic Kame + gazebo-7.0.0
 =============

-I've updated the tum_simulator package to work with ROS Kinetic Kame and gazebo 7.0.0 from the newly released ubuntu 16.0.4.
+I've updated the tum_simulator package to work with ROS Kinetic Kame and gazebo 7.0.0 from the newly released Ubuntu 16.0.4.
-Make sure you have the ardrone_autonomy,joy and joystick_drivers ROS packages installed.
+Make sure you have the `ardrone_autonomy`,`joy` and `joystick_drivers` ROS packages installed.

 These packages are used to simulate the flying robot Ardrone in ROS environment using gazebo simulator.
 Totally they are 4 packages.
 Their functions are descript as below: